openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

 data](https://openff-evaluator.readthedocs.io/en/latest/datasets/curation.html) when building its force fields, I will 'only' be talking about training to QC data here to keep things short and sweet!

-The two main players in Open Force Fields QC data generation are the MolSSI QC ecosystem ([QCFractal]( http://docs.qcarchive.molssi.org/projects/qcfractal/en/latest/) in particular) and the [OpenFF QCSubmit]( https://openff-qcsubmit.readthedocs.io/en/latest/) package.
+The two main players in Open Force Field's QC data generation are the MolSSI QC ecosystem ([QCFractal]( https://docs.qcarchive.molssi.org/projects/QCFractal/en/latest/) in particular) and the [OpenFF QCSubmit]( https://openff-qcsubmit.readthedocs.io/en/latest/) package.

 So what do these two packages do?
 Well, to quote their documentation, QCFractal is